mrblog/segmed-project/README.md

 GATSBY_API_URL=http://localhost:5000
 ```

+If you ran the REST API on a port other than 5000, change the port to match in
+the setting above.

 ##### Start the development server:

 ```
 $ gatsby develop
 ```

-Open the app in your browser.
+Open the app in your browser. http://localhost:8000/

 ![Screenshot](screenshots/login.png)